-NUCI 883 NQF level: 9 Title: Nuclear Engineering II Module outcomes: On completion of this module, the student will have obtained the basic knowledge and understanding of how nuclear power plants are designed and operated.
+Title: Nuclear Engineering II

+On completion of this module, the student will have obtained the basic knowledge and understanding of how nuclear power plants are designed and operated.

 With the knowledge the student has obtained from the module, he/she should be able to solve basic thermal-hydraulic problems related to nuclear reactor engineering and communicate with the engineering community about these problems.

 The student's knowledge in the thermal-hydraulic analysis of nuclear reactors, as well as knowledge of nuclear fuel and reactor operations, will enable him/her to work in the nuclear industry.

-NQF level: 9 NUCI 887 Title: Reactor Analysis Module outcomes: Upon successful completion of the module, the student should have acquired basic knowledge of nuclear reactor analysis, which includes the following topics: Physics of neutron-nuclear interactions and fission chain reaction: Neutron transport model and diffusion theory; .
-Neutron energy distribution, including slowing down, resonance absorption and • group energy method; Nuclear reactor dynamics; and Fuel burn-up.
+Title: Reactor Analysis

+Upon successful completion of the module, the student should have acquired basic knowledge of nuclear reactor analysis, which includes the following topics:

+- Physics of neutron-nuclear interactions and fission chain reaction; - Neutron transport model and diffusion theory; - Neutron energy distribution, including slowing down, resonance absorption and group energy method; - Nuclear reactor dynamics; and - Fuel burn-up.

 This level of knowledge would enable the student to understand physical principles and apply computational methods for reactor design and analysis such as the calculation of neutron flux distribution in space and energy for simple homogenous geometrics and heterogeneous lattices.

-NUCI 888 NQF level: 9 Title: Reactor Safety Module outcomes: On completion of this module the student should have developed a basic knowledge of the field of reactor safety.
-With this knowledge he/she should be able to: Understand accident situations and the student should have learned the necessary methods to evaluate them: Communicate with the engineering community about these problems: Carry out estimations for important accidents in nuclear plants; .
-Use the basic knowledge to go deeper and to use complex programmes for safety analysis; and Use the knowledge to work in the nuclear industry or in safety organizations for supervision of nuclear power plants.
+Title: Reactor Safety

+On completion of this module the student should have developed a basic knowledge of the field of reactor safety.
+With this knowledge he/she should be able to:

+- Understand accident situations and the student should have learned the necessary methods to evaluate them; - Communicate with the engineering community about these problems; - Carry out estimations for important accidents in nuclear plants; - Use the basic knowledge to go deeper and to use complex programmes for safety analysis; and - Use the knowledge to work in the nuclear industry or in safety organizations for supervision of nuclear power plants.

 The methods used in nuclear safety analysis are helpful in other fields of technology.